lwjglgamedev/lwjglbook-bookcontents-leg/chapter10/chapter10.md

 }
 ```

-The previous code is relatively straight forward, it just calculates a colour for the diffuse component, another one for the specular component and modulates them by the attenuation suffered by the light in its travel to the vertex we are processing.
+The previous code is relatively straightforward, it just calculates a colour for the diffuse component, another one for the specular component and modulates them by the attenuation suffered by the light in its travel to the vertex we are processing.

 Please be aware that vertices coordinates are in view space.
-When calculating the specular component, we must get the directtion to the point of view, that is the camera.
-This, could be done like this:
+When calculating the specular component, we must get the direction to the point of view, that is the camera.
+This could be done like this:

 ```glsl
  vec3 camera_direction = normalize(camera_pos - position);